freyes/pyconejo/README.md

 By default this will make a 1 call every second, to increase the throughput adjust `-c` , the have the same meaning as in `pyconejo-publisher`.
-So using `pyconejo-rpc-client -c 20` the have 20 concurrent processes pushing messages.
+So using `pyconejo-rpc-client -c 20 -i 0.1` the problem will have 20 concurrent processes pushing messages with a delay interval of 0.1 seconds between each push.